Any keypboard but US-Enlish does not work

-#1 Updated by Rich Lowe almost 5 years ago
+#1 Updated by Rich Lowe about 5 years ago

 Wouldn't changing the order here cause the the prom/bootenvrc property to take precedence over the users configuration of the keymap service (which is the correct way to set the keyboard layout, replacing /etc/default/kbd.)

 How would that interact with a keyboard which reported its layout in hardware? (as, I believe, the Sun keyboard do).

 #2 Updated by Garrett D'Amore about 5 years ago

 So as richard says, there is this flag day:

 I think the change proposed by the submitter is wrong, bootenvrc and prom settings should not override user preference.